mullay4L/Healthcare-Translation-Web-App-with-Generative-AI/README.md

 ```

 ## Environment Variables
-Create a `.env` file and add the required API keys:
+Create a `.env` file in root folder and add the required API keys:
 ```
 REACT_APP_API_KEY=your-api-key-here
 ```
-**Note:** Ensure `.env` is included in `.gitignore` to prevent exposing sensitive data.

-## Deployment
-This project can be deployed on platforms like **Vercel** or **V0**.
-To deploy:
-1. **Export your CodeSandbox project to GitHub**.
-2. **Connect GitHub to Vercel/V0** and deploy the repository.

-## Security Considerations
-- API keys should never be hardcoded in the repository.
-- No data is stored permanently.
-- Consider adding session timeouts for added privacy.

 ## Contributing
 1. Fork the repository.